Knofbath/kc-vita-translation/README_mith.txt

 Then it injects the fonts and other asset files from the directory `kc_original_unpack_modded` into asset files in `kc_translation_mod_candidate`.

+And lastly it copies everything onto the vita mounted at E:.

 - # perl modify_fonts_and_inject.pl

-And this copies everything onto the vita mounted at E:.

-- # perl vita_copy.pl